Create Scheduled Backups with Wbadmin or an Easier Tool

 Maybe you find this way to create scheduled backups is a little difficult and troublesome.
 In addition, it has a big bug.
 If you backed up data to a shared folder once, and now you want to backup the same computer to the same folder, the previous backup will be overwritten.

-What’s worse, if the backup operation fails, you could end up with no backup because the older backup will be overwritten, but the newer backup won't be usable.
+What’s worse, if the backup operation fails, you could end up with no backup because the older backup is overwritten and the newer backup is unusable.
 To avoid this terrible situation, you can create sub-folders in the remote shared folder to organize your backups.
 Is there a simpler way to schedule backups to a network share without worrying about the older backup being overwritten?

 Due to the demerits of Wbadmin schedule backup, it is wise of you to select third-party software to finish backup.
 AOMEI Backupper Server will help you.